bioinformatics-ca/MIC_2021/IntegratedAssignment.md

 By now you’ve been introduced to a few pipelines for analyzing both 16S amplicon and shotgun metagenomics sequencing data.
 For this assignment we’ll be re-visiting these pipelines, but we will not be providing all of the commands for you to copy-and-paste.
 Two key skills for bioinformaticians to have is to be able to adapt existing pipelines on your data and to quickly learn how to use new tools.
 You’ll need to showcase both of these skills to complete this assignment!

-For your integrated assignment, we will use our knowledge gained from this workshop to explore a (sub-sampled) dataset collected from ***Shaiber.
-A et al.***
+For your integrated assignment, we will not provide a step-by-step tutorial.
+Rather you will use our knowledge gained from this workshop to explore a (sub-sampled) dataset collected from ***Shaiber.
+A et al*** by yourself.

 [Functional and genetic markers of niche partitioning among enigmatic members of the human oral microbiome - Genome Biology](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02195-w)

+By the end of this assignment, we hope that you will have a deep understanding of how each tool work, how everything ties together, and able to use these tools for your own research!

 ## A quick introduction to this dataset